ARM-software/lisa/doc/workflows/automated_testing.rst

 .. code-block:: sh

   # Select and run all tests starting with PELTTask but not containing "load"
-  exekall run lisa,tests --conf target_conf.yml -s 'PELTTask*' -s '!*load*'
+  exekall run lisa.tests --conf target_conf.yml -s 'PELTTask*' -s '!*load*'

 ``--artifact-dir`` can be used to set the location at which ``exekall`` will store its artifacts.
 By default, it will be stored in a sub directory of